Go Back

 • To thicken, in a small bowl, mix the cornstarch with the water to form a slurry, stir again, then pour into the wok and mix until the sauce thickens.

 • To finish, slowly drizzle in the beaten egg, wait a few seconds until it sets, then gently stir in one direction to form soft ribbons.
-Add the scallions and sesame oil, then serve immediately.
+Add the scallions and serve immediately.

 Video